-FIRE AND TORNADO REGULATIONS: Two of the more serious activities in which you will participate during the school term are fire drills and tornado drills.
-It is important that each student know exactly what to do during any given time during the school day.
+FIRE, TORNADO AND STANDARD RESPONSE PROTOCOL PROCEDURES: Two of the more serious activities in which you will participate during the school term are fire drills and tornado drills.
+It is important that each student knows exactly what to do during any given time during the school day.
 Each of your teachers will give you instructions in the procedures.
 The method of exit from the building is posted in each room.
 Below are some general instructions that we will follow for all drills.